36 Content Writing Tools to Take You from Good to Great

 Multimedia tools for making visuals to increase engagement

-Infographics are hugely popular right now, not just because they offer easily digestible information in a visually pleasing from, but because their looks go along with the current trend of flat design in pretty much everything.
+Infographics are hugely popular right now, not just because they offer easily digestible information in a visually pleasing form, but because their looks go along with the current trend of flat design in pretty much everything.
 Readers can’t get enough of them, which means you have to feature some on your website or blog, so why not go the extra mile and offer them animated infographics?
 That’s right; you can now easily create stunning animated infographics with the help of Infographic Video Maker.

 Designing an infographic to visualize certain data or an entertaining message can be time-consuming.
 But infographic is also worth the effort because this type of content has proven to be highly shareable if done well.
 To simplify the process of its creation, Easel.ly offers many pre-made templates.
 You can add, remove and edit each infographic element the way you need it.
 The tool allows applying a grid so you can position each object or text symmetrically.
 After you make all the tweaks, you can download it as a .pdf.
 Should you need to change an already published infographic, just head to your account and upgrade it.

 There are hundreds of templates for creating graphics to fit social media, newsletters and blog posts.
 The service claims to add high-resolution photos to its database daily.
 Snappa stores graphics you create and allows going back to your custom designs whenever you need to edit or re-use their design elements.
 To glue your fans to your social media page, Snappa offers to schedule image posts via its app.
-If you are good at photography, you can upload your own masterpieces, tune them up (by adding special effects) and get them posted.
+If you are good at photography, you can upload your masterpieces, tune them up (by adding special effects) and get them posted.

 If you have a genius for cracking jokes, then there’s no better choice for you than Memegenerator.
 The key is to catch the right moment and make a funny meme either from scratch or by using existing templates.
 Memes have become a cultural phenomena that you can use to spark emotion and drive reach in social media.